m0re4u/FuzMusic/README.md

 - [~~ishibuchi classification maybe?~~](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.294.6338&rep=rep1&type=pdf)

-Note that the Last.fm API is veeery slow, so be doing the preprocessing yourself would take a lot of time
+Note that the Last.fm API is veeery slow, so be doing the preprocessing yourself would take a lot of time It'd probably be wise to work with configuration files in the future..
 -----
 ### Defuzzification (and returning albums based on clusters of tags)
 - Get an album from other user in the same cluster(collaborative) - but then why cluster and not just lookup the closest user?
 - Use the most frequent tag(s) with [tag.getTopAlbums](http://www.last.fm/api/show/tag.getTopAlbums).
 Will be very prone to music coming from the head of popularity
 - Something with difference to closest cluster(weighted in case of fuzzy clusters)

 -----
 ### The .api_key file should look like a json file: